Frequently Asked Questions

 - The majority of South Pine’s export timber is shipped in 40-ft containers and the balance is shipped break-bulk.
 Transit times range from 1-4 weeks.

 - How many m3 fill a 40 ft container?

 - Approximately 38 – 42m3, depending on dimensions and lengths required.

 - What lengths does South Pines supply?

-- Standard thickness are 25, 32, 40 and 50 mm.
+- Standard thickness produced is 50mm and arising from this South pine produces 25 and 40 mm.
 The widths vary between grades.
 Please refer to our South Pine products page.

 - What are South Pine’s general terms of payment?

 - Irrevocable letter of credit payable on sight of documents or TT payment prior to shipment in US dollars.

 - Can South Pine dress or gauge its timber?

 - Yes.
 We produce a range of timbers with different finished, including dressed 4 sides, tongue and groove, decking, rougher headed and gauged structural framing.